flutterfocus/dart_trycatch/README.md

 and exception handling in synchronous and asynchronous operations.

 ## Features
-- Peovides both asynchronous and synchronous methods
+- Provides both asynchronous and synchronous methods
 - Upfront handling of common cases from execution to success/failure

 ## Usage